Probing the Knowledge Boundary: An Interactive Agentic Framework for Deep Knowledge Extraction: Introduction

-To bridge this gap, we propose an \textbf{Interactive Agentic Framework for Knowledge Extraction and Evaluation}, designed to systematically answer the following questions: What does the model know?
+To bridge this gap, we propose an \textbf{Interactive Agentic Framework for Knowledge Extraction and Evaluation}, designed to systematically answer: What does the model know?
 How much does it know?
-How can we maximize the excavation of this knowledge?
+And how can we maximize the excavation of this knowledge?
 Our framework treats the black-box model as an environment to be explored, deploying multiple \textbf{Agentic Extraction Pipelines} to break through the model's output inertia.
-Crucially, these pipelines are coupled with a robust \textbf{Knowledge Processor}, which handles semantic de-duplication, validity verification, and structural organization of the generated content.
-Among our proposed strategies, \textsc{Recursive Taxonomy} demonstrates the highest efficacy in coverage and efficiency.
+Crucially, these pipelines are coupled with a robust \textbf{Knowledge Processor}, which handles the semantic de-duplication, validity verification, and structural organization of the generated content.
+Among our proposed strategies, the \textsc{Recursive Taxonomy} strategy demonstrates the highest efficacy in coverage and efficiency.

-Our contributions are as follows: \begin{itemize} \item We provide a formal formulation for the problem of black-box knowledge boundary probing, moving beyond static testing to dynamic, saturation-based evaluation. \item We introduce a novel multi-agent framework that adaptively navigates the model's knowledge space, significantly outperforming naive prompting and standard chain-of-thought baselines in uncovering deep-tail knowledge. \item Empirically, we conduct four systematic experiments to characterize the knowledge topology of black-box LLMs.
+Our contributions are as follows: \begin{itemize} \item We provide a formal problem formulation for black-box knowledge boundary probing that moves beyond static benchmark testing toward dynamic, saturation-based interactive evaluation. \item We introduce a novel multi-agent framework that adaptively navigates the model's knowledge space, significantly outperforming naive prompting and standard chain-of-thought baselines in uncovering deep and long-tail knowledge. \item Empirically, we conduct four systematic experiments to characterize the knowledge topology of black-box LLMs.
 We first establish that \emph{Recursive Taxonomy} is the Pareto-optimal extraction strategy, significantly outperforming naive probing methods.
 We then identify a \emph{Knowledge Scaling Law}: extractable knowledge grows with model size, with larger models achieving superior coverage of long-tail concepts.
-We also reveal a \emph{Pass@1-versus-Pass@k trade-off}: domain-specific fine-tuning improves initial accuracy but causes rapid degradation and reduced recall.
-Finally, we demonstrate that \emph{training data composition} strongly shapes knowledge quality, as different model families exhibit stable recall patterns but domain-specific accuracy variations. \end{itemize}
+We also reveal a \emph{Pass@1 vs Pass@k trade-off}: domain-specific fine-tuning improves initial accuracy but causes rapid degradation and reduced recall.
+Finally, we demonstrate that \emph{training data composition} dominates knowledge quality, as different model families exhibit stable recall patterns but domain-specific accuracy variations. \end{itemize}

 \paragraph{Conflict of Interest Disclosure.} This work evaluates several commercial and open-source LLMs, including models from Meta (Llama-3.1), Alibaba (Qwen-2.5), and DeepSeek.
 None of the authors have a financial relationship with, or hold equity in, any of these organizations.
 The choice of models was made solely on the basis of public availability and relevance to the research questions.